 ACEM is created with simplicity in mind.
 All you have to do is to unzip it, anywhere.
-On first launch - go to Settings tab and check if the path to Assetto Corsa is correct in AC Location field.
-App should detect it automatically, but it's always worth checking.
+On first launch - go to the Settings tab and check if the path to Assetto Corsa is correct in AC Location field.
+The app should detect it automatically, but it's always worth checking.
 If it's not correct, fix and restart the app.
 Then it's as simple as clicking Update All in all tabs you want to sync.

-That's all, some extra actions might be required for some apps - we'll take a look at this in the next chapter.
+That's all, some extra actions might be required for some AC apps - we'll take a look at this in the next chapter.